johnsimpson18/New-Repo-MSSP/README.md

 # MSSP ROI Calculator

-A comprehensive web application built with React and TypeScript for calculating MSSP (Managed Security Service Provider) costs and determining customer pricing for Flare's cybersecurity platform.
+A comprehensive web application built with React and TypeScript for calculating MSSP (Managed Security Service Provider) costs and determining customer pricing for cybersecurity platforms.

 ## 🚀 Features